ndegealbert/Go-lang-Micro-service/README.md

 ## Project Description

 In this project, contained self-contained microservices that communicate with each other and a simple front-end application.
-The services we will build include:
+The services stack includes:

 - **Front End Service:** Displays web pages.
 - **Authentication Service:** Handles user authentication with a PostgreSQL database.